Tyrrrz/Tyrrrz.me/src/data/blog-posts/expression-trees/Post.md

 // ThreeFourths.Of(18) -> 13
 ```

 With this little trick, we guarantee that `Impl<T>.On` will be set exactly once, the first time this particular generic version of the class is used.
 This essentially gives us a thread-safe lazy-evaluated generic delegate.
-I personally like to call this pattern a "late-compiled expression" because of how it's lazily compiled at runtime.
+I personally like to call this pattern a "lazy-compiled expression".

 Now, with the optimizations out of the way, let's compare the performance of different approaches using [Benchmark.NET](https://github.com/dotnet/BenchmarkDotNet):